mirrexagon/linux-embedded-reverse-engineering/router-netcomm-3g17wn/README.md

 I could receive on the serial port but not transmit anything.

 There is a telnet daemon running - just `telnet <router IP>` and log in with the admin credentials.

+## TODO
+- Get copy of U-Boot
+- Record boot serial output, has details on SoC, etc.